Landlord’s Electrical Certificates

 The office for National Statistics shows that the number of households living in the private rental sector in the UK increased from 2.8 million in 2007 to 4.5 million in 2017.
 A huge rise of 1.7 million (63%).

-With many more properties coming on to the rental market and demand increasing it is vital that each Landlord knows their responsibilities and duty of care to their tenants.
+With so many more properties coming on to the rental market and demand rising, it is vital that Landlords knows their duties of care to their tenants.
+This includes providing a Landlord’s Electrical Certificate for your rental property.
 The Landlord and Tenant Act 1985 is the main legislation for landlords in England and Wales.

-An electrical installation consists of all the fixed electrical equipment that is supplied through the electricity meter.
-It includes the cables that are ordinarily hidden in the walls and ceilings, sockets, switches and light fittings and the Consumer unit (fuseboard) that contains all the fuses, circuit-breakers and RCD’s (residual current devices).
-Every electrical installation deteriorates with use and age.
+The installation consists of all the fixed electrical equipment that has a supply through the electricity meter.
+It includes the cables that will have ordinarily hidden in the walls and ceilings, sockets, switches and light fittings and the Consumer unit (Fuse board) that contains all the fuses, circuit-breakers and RCD’s (Residual Current Devices).

-There are some simple visual checks that Tenants can do to be able to keep the Landlords up to date with the general safety of the electrical installation:
+There are some simple visual checks that Tenants can do to be able to keep the Landlord up to date with the general safety of the electrical installation: